shaik1002/biggitlabbomb/doc/user/profile/notifications.md

   or edit, or someone mentions <sup>1</sup> you.
 - You've [enabled notifications in an issue, merge request, or epic](#notifications-on-issues-merge-requests-and-epics).
 - You've configured notifications for the [project](#change-level-of-project-notifications) or [group](#group-notifications).
-- You're subscribed to group or project pipeline notifications through the pipeline emails [integration](../project/integrations/index.md).
+- You're subscribed to group or project pipeline notifications via the pipeline emails [integration](../project/integrations/index.md).

 1. GitLab doesn't send a notification when
    [a comment is edited to include a user mention](../discussions/index.md#edit-a-comment-to-add-a-mention).